Effective and Efficient Communication

 - Competitive information, reviewing competitors’ promotions and communications to see if the company is doing it better or worse than competitors, can improve market targeting.

 Given the pace of change in the modern business world, it is important that IT support maintains functional systems and tools to routinely and accurately collect and report this information.

 Digitization and Automation

 Digitization of data and information is becoming commonplace in many businesses.
 While the primary benefits of digitization may be paperwork reduction, many other benefits result.
-Going digital allows greater access to information that was previously unattainable or too difficult and time consuming to pursue.
-This can significantly reduce administrative overhead associated with document archive and retrieval, and greatly improve flow of information.
+Going digital allows greater access to information that was previously unattainable or too difficult and time-consuming to pursue.
+This can significantly reduce administrative overhead associated with document archive and retrieval, and greatly improve the flow of information.
 Results include improved customer satisfaction and greater operational efficiency.

 Consider, for example, how modern medical facilities store patient records and communicate the information to the patients.
-In recent history, hospital staff attending to patients (MDs, RNs, MTs, etc.) manually wrote notes to record patient interactions, such as treatment administered, medication given, vital signs observed, lab test results, etc. This information was later entered into a local computer database, which was accessible to medical and administrative staff with the requisite permissions.
+In recent history, hospital staff attending to patients (MDs, RNs, MTs, etc.) manually wrote notes to record patient interactions, such as treatment administered, medication is given, vital signs observed, lab test results, etc. This information was later entered into a local computer database, which was accessible to medical and administrative staff with the requisite permissions.
 Data review was typically limited to a daily review of the prior day’s results, in support of updating the treatment plan.
-Information delivered to the patient was limited to a few comments from the attending medical staff, with little to no communication offered to the patient regarding the data and information collected and analyzed.
+The information delivered to the patient was limited to a few comments from the attending medical staff, with little to no communication offered to the patient regarding the data and information collected and analyzed.
 Without the same information available to the patient as was available to the medical staff, the patient’s ability to participate in decisions about treatment was severely restricted.
-Much has changed with application of new technology.
+Much has changed with the application of new technology.